gargpriyank/IBM-Edge-Workshop/docs/sample-edge-app-publish.md

 - Mimics an edge manufacturing application running locally on-prem, receiving sensor data from the floor, processing it and taking a local action.
 - Running on IBM cloud bare metal and virtual edges in the workshop sandbox.
 - Packaged as a docker container.
-Deployed and managed by IBM Edge Application Manager on both edges.
+Deployed and managed by IEAM  on both edges.
 - The workshop uses Eurotech ESF framework to emulate and publish Industry 4.0 events (Temperature, Luminosity etc.). on an MQTT queue.
 The demo app reads events off MQTT and process data.
 - After processing sensor data on the edge, the sample app posts it on a KAFKA event stream.